pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 - `binary_attributes` (Set of String) A list of LDAP attributes to be handled as binary data.
 - `name` (String) The data store name with a unique value across all data sources.
 Defaults to `ping_one_connection_ref.id` plus `ping_one_environment_id` plus `ping_one_ldap_gateway_id`, each separated by `:`.
 - `use_ssl` (Boolean) Connects to the LDAP data store using secure SSL/TLS encryption (LDAPS).
 The default value is `false`.
 The value is validated against the LDAP gateway configuration in PingOne unless the provider setting 'x_bypass_external_validation_header' is set to `true`.
 - `use_start_tls` (Boolean) Connects to the LDAP data store using StartTLS.
 The default value is `false`.
 The value is validated against the LDAP gateway configuration in PingOne unless the provider setting 'x_bypass_external_validation_header' is set to `true`.
+Supported in PingFederate `12.1` and later.

 Read-Only: